imranozdemir/TimeSeries/README.md

 # TimeSeries

- * Stationary : A stationary process has the property that the mean, variance and autocorrelation structure do not change over time.
+ * **Stationary** : A stationary process has the property that the mean, variance and autocorrelation structure do not change over time.

- * Trend : The linear increasing or decreasing behavior of the series over time.
+ * **Trend** : The linear increasing or decreasing behavior of the series over time.

- * Seasonality : The repeating patterns or cycles of behavior over time.
-Seasonality is always of a fixed and known period
+ * **Seasonality** : The repeating patterns or cycles of behavior over time.
+Seasonality is always of **a fixed and known period** .

- * Cycle : A cyclic pattern exists when data exhibit rises and falls that are not of fixed period.
+ * **Cycle** : A cyclic pattern exists when data exhibit rises and falls that are **not of fixed period**.
 The duration of these fluctuations is usually of at least 2 years.
 Think of business cycles which usually last several years, but where the length of the current cycle is unknown beforehand.

 ### Smoothing Methods